hpe-storage/scod/docs/csi_driver/operations.md

 ## Upgrade NFS Servers

-In the event of where the CSI driver contains updates to the NFS Server Provisioner, any running NFS server needs to be updated manually.
+In the event the CSI driver contains updates to the NFS Server Provisioner, any running NFS server needs to be updated manually.

 ### Upgrade to v2.2.0